EmotionLab/EmoRec-EEG/content/en/_index.md

 We will distribute any news and future developments regarding the workshop (e.g., clarification of the challenge rules if there are any uncertainties) via the mailing list.

 ## News

+2024/04/15: The full-paper format has been changed and is now allowed to contain unlimited references

 2024/03/28: We decided to exclude the AMIGOS and the DEAP datasets from the challenge because it was to difficult for potential participants to get access.